Alaxouche/Wunduniik/README.md

 ### Reporting an Issue

-If, during your playthrough, you encounter any bug, incompatibily, that may disturb your gameplay/immersion, I invite you to head over my discord server and to share the bug you found in the dedicated channel, so I can try to fix it for a future update.
+If, during your playthrough, you encounter any bug, incompatibility, that may disturb your gameplay/immersion, I invite you to head over my discord server and to share the bug you found in the dedicated channel, so I can try to fix it for a future update.
 We are working together to make this modlist always better!

 ### Wide and Ultrawide Screens Options